14 Bad Career Advice Tips to Avoid (And What To Do Instead)

 There will be good and bad days at any job, so can you find something that will give you more good than bad and support the lifestyle you want?
 Or, can you find a career that you can stand for 10-15 years while pursuing financial independence and then do something you love?

-When I was younger, I always wanted to have a career related to technology.
+When I was younger, I always wanted to have a career related to technology, says Jonathan Sanchez of Parent Portfolio.
 After I graduated college in 2006, I became a Software Engineer.
 I often received criticism that that was a wrong decision and won’t find a job because companies outsource software development.
 I admit it made me second guess myself.

 After 15 years as a software engineer, I can tell you that they were dead wrong.
 I’ve worked for various companies with government contracts, such as with the U.S. Air Force and the National Weather Service.
 And, although my current company outsources some work, there is still plenty of value software engineers provide being on-site.